 Interest Is Income, Regardless of Rate Type

 Bonds, promissory notes, and similar debt instruments are common trust investments.
 They generate two types of cash flow: periodic interest payments and the return of principal at maturity or sale.
 This statute draws a clear line between the two.
+An income beneficiary receives the interest payments.
+The trust document may provide additional guidance on how these amounts are handled.

 An amount received as interest, whether determined at a fixed, variable or floating rate, on an obligation to pay money to the trustee, including an amount received as consideration for prepaying principal, must be allocated to income without any provision for amortization of premium.